AdobeDocs/experience-manager-65.en/help/sites-administering/closed-user-groups.md

 #### Excluding Principals From CUG Evaluation {#excluding-principals-from-cug-evaluation}

 Exempting individual principals from CUG evaluation has been adopted from the former implementation.
 The new CUG authorization covers this with a dedicated interface named CugExclude.
-Apache Jackrabbit Oak 1.4 ships with a default implementation that excludes a fixed set of principals as well as an extended implementation that allows to configure individual principal names.
+Apache Jackrabbit Oak 1.4 ships with a default implementation that excludes a fixed set of principals and an extended implementation that allows to configure individual principal names.
 The latter is configured in AEM publish instances.

 The default since AEM 6.3 prevents the following principals from being affected by CUG policies: